 I’ve avoided lowering myself into the swamp of the 2016 election and the first year of Trump.
 But the start of a new year seems like a good time to take stock.

 I’ll say only about the 2016 election that it was a choice between a depraved corporatist and militarist, and a boorish infantile narcissist – and in either case the lesser of two evils was still demonstrably evil.

 The second was the Democrats ran an arrogant, inept and lazy candidate in Hillary Clinton who couldn’t get off her ass and get out to the Midwest in the last weeks of the campaign.
+Even with voter suppression she might have won.
 And I don’t care she won more votes – we don’t elect Presidents on the popular vote.

 The electoral college may be an anachronism but I wonder how an election on popular votes would go.
 I suspect less than ten states would determine the election.
 What that would mean for the citizens in all the other states should probably be discussed before jumping into a change.

 I’m skeptical of the Russian hacking of the DNC servers.

 First, if the NSA had evidence of a penetration over the internet they would have said so.
 Second if the FBI believed the Russians had done so they would have seized the servers.
 Does anyone really believe the FBI was stopped from an examination because the DNC wouldn’t let them?
 And finally, there was a group of former intelligence professionals who said a forensic examination showed the files were copied to a local disk – likely a thumb drive.

 Once the hacking storyline faded earlier last year we moved into the collusion between the Russians and the Trump campaign.